On this page

 Conclusion

-Segmented bear faces by the ML model
+Segmented bear faces produced by the model